 There are several reasons you may want an RV exterior shower.
 Here are a few:

-- You travel frequently with kids, dogs, or other creatures who get their feet frequently dirty
+- You travel frequently with kids, dogs, or other animals and pets who get their feet dirty frequently

 - You like to camp at the beach and often need to wash off sandy items